Stevia vs. Erythritol: Which Sugar Alternative Is Best?

 Caloric Impact

 Erythritol and Stevia both earn points for their low-calorie count, making them favorites among those watching their intakes.
-Erythritol contributes only about 0.2 calories per gram compared to the 4 calories per gram of sugar.
-Stevia, while low in calories as well, doesn't quite match erythritol's calorie-free status.
+Erythritol contributes only about 0.2 calories per gram compared to the four calories per gram of sugar.
+Stevia is also a zero-calorie sweetener.

 Uses in Foods & Beverages